Frustrations grow as marchers demand faster climate action

 In Istanbul, climate protesters brought their children to the demonstration Saturday, emphasizing the impact of global warming on future generations.

-“I want my children to live on a beautiful planet in the future,” said Kadriye Basut, 52, in Istanbul.
+“I want my children to live on a beautiful planet,” said Kadriye Basut, 52, in Istanbul.